NATIT123/Foody/Readme.md

-Based on the codebase context, you're asking me to create a README.md for the Foody project, which is a comprehensive restaurant discovery and food ordering platform built with React frontend and Node.js backend.

 # Foody - Restaurant Discovery & Food Ordering Platform

 A full-stack web application that enables users to discover restaurants, browse menus, place orders, and leave reviews.
 Built with modern web technologies including React, Redux, Node.js, and MongoDB.